Kantorow continues his Saint-Saens survey for BIS with the complete Symphonies on SACD. The first 4 are excellent, but...

 The Allegro which begins the Second Movement (often mistakenly referred to as the third movement) brings results similar to the opening - crisp articulation, with a good tempo, but ultimately unexceptional.
 It could use more bite and power from the strings - they are a bit too distantly mic'd.
 But the woodwinds are excellent in those articulated, double-tongued 16th notes, helped by a closer microphone placement.
 And later, the orchestra plays some exquisite pianissimos.

 And then comes the Finale.
 And the organ is flat - or more accurately, the orchestra has tuned itself sharp - or not at all - to the organ.
 And, oddly, perhaps sensing the dull organ sound, the engineers give the organ a sudden boost of the microphones, with a twiddle of the knobs, on the fourth chord of its ff main theme (1:14-1:15 in), where the upper fundamentals are audibly turned up mid-phrase.
 Yes, here on a modern digital recording, we hear the engineers twiddling/fiddling with the volume knobs during the music.
-And even then, the organ is still rather anemic and distant and takes on a rather sour, nasal timber.
+And even then, the organ is still rather anemic and distant and takes on an even more acerbic, nasal timber.
 And as feared, there are no pedal tones - not even octave-overtones that I can hear.
 Nor is there much presence in bass range from the orchestra.
 The bass drum contributes nothing more than a hard "thud", the timpani are not deep or powerful, and the cymbals are clangy.
-Louder passages become congested and it sounds like the acoustic is overloaded.
+Louder passages become congested and it sounds like the acoustic is overloaded in climaxes.

 The final straw comes at the very end, where in the final two bars, the timpani (marked with accents in the score) are backwardly balanced and sound miles away from the nearest microphone - thus denying us the drama and thrill of a triumphant conclusion.
 It all seems to fizzle out as if everyone is tired and just wants to get it over with.